cristhianprog/calculator-angular/README.md

 # Calculator

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.5.

-Project created to be added to the portfolio with the aim of demonstrating the Angular skills below:
+This is a calculator project developed in [Angular CLI](https://github.com/angular/angular-cli) version 11.0.5 with Bootstrap and Material Design.
+The application allows you to perform basic mathematical operations (addition, subtraction, multiplication, division), calculate percentages and even keeps a history of the last operations performed, storing the data in Firebase.

 - <b>Firebase</b>: v8.2.4<br>
 Foi ultilizado o Firebase para manter os dados do historico de calculas realizados e fazer o CRUD.<br>